element-hq/element-x-android/docs/_developer_onboarding.md

 - When this is possible, prefer using `sealed interface` instead of `sealed class`;
 - When writing temporary code, using the string "DO NOT COMMIT" in a comment can help to avoid committing things by mistake.
 If committed and pushed, the CI will detect this String and will warn the user about it.
 (TODO Not supported yet!)
+- Very occasionally the gradle cache misbehaves and causes problems with Dagger.
+Try building with `--no-build-cache` if Dagger isn't behaving how you expect.

 ## Happy coding!